 If you’ve come across the term NFT, or Non-Fungible Token, and are wondering what the heck that means, you’re not alone.
-They’re not something that most people know about, and currently, music NFTs are harder to come by than digital artwork NTFs.
+They’re not something that most people know about, and currently, a music NFT is harder to come by than a digital artwork NTF.

 It’s projected that the sale of music NFTs will change dramatically over the coming years, becoming much more popular.
 If you’re interested in learning more about NFTs, read on.
 We’re going to give you the low-down on everything NFTs: what they are, how they work, how to purchase them, and more!

 So what exactly is an NFT?
 A Non-Fungible Token is a unique digital asset that is stored on a blockchain.
 That digital asset can be a song, artwork, or anything else that can be stored digitally.
 It’s a collectible, one-of-a-kind item that is usually original.
 Other people cannot fake, copy, or delete an NFT.

 This is because the NFT is the digital certificate that comes with a particular asset, whether it is a song, artwork, etc. The term “non-fungible” means it cannot be replaced.
 A blockchain secures the NFT, and no one can duplicate it.
 The person who buys an NFT has exclusive rights that no one else can access unless the owner sells it.

 An NFT is like an original painting.
 There are many copies of “Starry Night,” but there is only one original copy, and only one person at a time can own that original.

 If you’re an artist, NFT exchange can help you make some extra money.
 Some big-name musicians and artists sell their NFTs for millions of dollars.
 You might not make millions if you’re just starting out, but you can probably make some extra money that you didn’t have before.
 A great feature of NFTs is that you can enable them to pay a percentage to you whenever they change hands.
 So, if your work becomes popular, you’ll be seeing dividends.